Atte-Oskari-Rasanen/COL1A1_quantification/Readme.md

 ## The Workflow

-Example data is included inside Fiji.app - original_images directory.
+Example data is included inside ./Fiji.app/original_images directory.

-The workflow consists of python scripts (.py) found inside Python_scripts folder and java (.ijm) scripts found inside Fiji.app macros subfolder.
+The workflow consists of python scripts (.py) found inside Python_scripts folder and java (.ijm) scripts found inside ./Fiji.app/macros folder.

 The workflow can be run as a whole with two initial adjustments; 1.
 The first script, 1_Deconvolution.ijm, needs to be run separately by opening the ImageJ macro IDE (ImageJ --> Quick search -> Macro)